sorukumar/blog/_posts/Draft-2014-04-14-Traingle-Pentagon-Cyle-Lenght.md

 For node operators, the defnition of 'good' is  succesful routing through the node, and for the whole network the defintion of good is lower payment failure rate for the network.

-Conisdering, we don't have data for either.
+Considering, we don't have data for either.
 We'll look for its proxies.

+For node, the proxy we can look for: Centrality measures for the no

 The cycle structure of a graph can impact its quality in several ways: